-In the 16^{th} - 17^{th} centuries, the so-called 'military revolution' took place in Europe (e.g., Grinin and Korotayev 2009a: ch.
+In the 16th and 17th centuries the so called 'military revolution' took place in Europe (e.g., Grinin and Korotayev 2009a: ch.
 5; Grinin 2012a).
-It implied the formation of modern regular armies with sophisticated firearms and artillery, which demanded the reorganization of the whole financial and administration system.
-In its turn the growth of the European powers' military might contributed to the start of the modernization of some non-European states (the Ottoman Empire, Iran, the Mughal Empire in India), on the one hand, and to an artificial self-isolation from Europe of some other Asian states (China, Japan, Korea, and Vietnam), on the other.
+It implied the formation of modern regular armies with sophisticated firearms and artillery, which demanded the reorganization of all the financial and administration system.
+In its turn the growth of the military might of the European powers contributed to the start of the modernization of some non-European states (the Ottoman Empire, Iran, the Mughal Empire in India), on the one hand, and to an artificial self-isolation from Europe of some other Asian states (China, Japan, Korea, and Vietnam), on the other.
 This modernization touched first of all the military organization, as well as some state and financial institutions (on the relation between the 'East' and 'West' in this period see, e.g., Frank 1978, 1998).

-7) From the beginning of the 19th century to the 20th century - the industrial World System and mature globalization (subsequent phases).
-The Great Geographic Discoveries sharply extended the Afroeurasian world-system's contact zone.
-As a result of this (alongside with the Europe's technological breakthrough) a new structure of this world-system started to be formed.
+7) From the beginning of 19th century to the 20th century - the industrial World System and mature globalization (subsequent phases).
+The Great Geographic Discoveries extended sharply the Afroeurasian world-system's contact zone.
+As a result of this (as well as Europe's technological breakthrough) a new structure of this world-system started to be formed.
 The trade-capitalist core emerged in Europe, whereas previous world-system centers (in particular, the one in South Asia) were transformed into exploited periphery (this process became even more active at the subsequent phase of the World-System evolution).
-Thus, the phenomenon of the world-system periphery experienced a significant transformation.
+Thus the phenomenon of the world-system periphery experienced a significant transformation.

-The subsequent World System development is connected directly with the second phase of the industrial revolution (the last third of the 18th century and the first half of the 19th century [for more details see Grinin 2007b, 2007c]).
+The subsequent World System development is connected directly with the second phase of the Industrial revolution (the last third of the 18th century and the first half of the 19th century [see Grinin 2007b, 2007c for more detail]).
 Changes in transportation and communication produced an especially revolutionizing effect on the development of the world-system links.
-They contributed to the transformation of the World System, which still based primarily on information links, into the World System exchanging regularly from the Atlantic to the Pacific with various commodities and services, into such a World System that has rather powerful and very regular information flows instead of fragmentary and irregular ones.
+They contributed to the transformation of the World System still based primarily on information links into the World System exchanging regularly from the Atlantic to the Pacific with various commodities and services, into such a World System that has instead of fragmentary and irregular rather powerful and very regular information flows.
 This new World System became based on a truly international and global division of labor.

-In the 20th century, the World System development (after world wars and decolonization) was connected with the scientific-information revolution of the second half of the 20th century (e.g., Grinin 2012a), which in conjunction with many other processes finally led to the fast growth of globalization processes (especially of those involving powerful financial flows) and their qualitative transformation (e.g., Grinin and Korotayev 2010a, 2010b; Korotayev et al. 2011).
-Thus, the world became really tightly interconnected as the global financial-economic crisis has recently demonstrated again in a rather convincing way.
-By the late 20th century, the idea that our world is experiencing globalization (whatever meaning was assigned to this word) became a general conviction.
+In the 20th century the World System development (after world wars and decolonization) was connected with the Scientific-Information revolution of the second half of the 20th century (e.g., Grinin 2012a), which in conjunction with many other processes finally led to a fast growth of globalization processes (especially those involving powerful financial flows) and their qualitative transformation (e.g., Grinin, Korotayev 2010a, 2010b; Korotayev et al. 2011).
+As a result the world became really tightly interconnected which has been recently demonstrated again in a rather convincing way by the global financial-economic crisis.
+By the late 20th century the view that our world is experiencing globalization (whatever meaning was assigned to this word) became a general conviction.